Careers360 Logo

 Answer:

-Bacteria is a unicellular organism while as mushroom and mango tree are multicellular.
+Bacteria are a unicellular organism while mushrooms and mango trees are multicellular.

 But Mango tree is more complex and evolved organism amongst all because it is eukaryotic, multicellular, autotrophic plant found on the land.
 It belongs to the class angiosperm and its seeds are present within the fruit.
 It produces flowers and the reproductive organs are present in it.